rlporter24/Foote-Step_Findings/README.md

 # Foote-Step_Findings
-Repository for citizen-science data from Eunice Newton Foote outreach activity
+Repository for experimental procedures, set ups & findings based on repetition of Eunice Newton Foote's early uncovering what we now know as the 'Greenhouse Gas Effect'